souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     ```
     The Native Image Gradle plugin discovers which JAR files it needs to pass to the `native-image` builder and what the executable main class should be.

 6. The plugin is not yet available on the Gradle Plugin Portal, so declare an additional plugin repository.
-Add the following to the _settings.gradle_ file:

-    ```
+Open the _settings.gradle_ file and replace the default content with this:

+    ```groovy
     pluginManagement {
         repositories {
             mavenCentral()
             gradlePluginPortal()
         }
     }

+    rootProject.name = 'fortune'
+    include('fortune')
     ```
     Note that the `pluginManagement {}` block must appear before any other statements in the file.

 7. Compile and build the application using Gradle.
-From the root application directory, run:
+Open a terminal window and, from the root application directory, run:

     ```shell
-    ./gradlew build -x test
+    ./gradlew build
     ```

     This task compiles the source into a runnable JAR with all dependencies.
-The `-x test` option explicitly disables tests.

     Thanks to the Native Image Gradle plugin, you can already build a native executable directly by running `./gradlew nativeCompile` (if your application does not call any methods reflectively at run time).